TPD officer's slaying: State to draw on suspect's criminal background, past violence toward police if capital case proceeds

 In documents discussed Monday at a court hearing for the man accused of slaying Tulsa Police Sgt.
-Craig Johnson last summer, a poignant fact resurfaced: David Ware had threatened to kill before.
+Craig Johnson last summer, a poignant fact resurfaced: David Ware had threatened to kill him years before.

 Prosecutors have presented five aggravating factors against Ware in favor of the death penalty, and Oklahoma law requires that any evidence the state plans to use during trial in support of those factors must be introduced to the court before the trial begins.
 Ware’s trial is scheduled to begin June 7.